Green-rainBit/easytls-sdk-go/README.md

 # User Instructions

-Obtain Certificate Directly from Let's EncryptFill in the email and key in the tls-api.yaml file, then fill in the configuration information corresponding to the certificate's domain name.You need to pre-obtain the email and key from Let's Encrypt.
+Obtain Certificate Directly from Let's EncryptFill in the email and key in the easytls.TlsClientConfig, then fill in the configuration information corresponding to the certificate's domain name.You need to pre-obtain the email and key from Let's Encrypt.

 ```go
 go get github.com/Green-rainBit/easytls-sdk-go@last